 How do you measure your course effectiveness in preparing people to be trainers?

-If the attendee can pass the end, of course, practical exercise to the satisfaction of the facilitator and their peers, TrainSmart believes he or she is positioned to be a successful trainer.
+The attendee successfully completes their final training project which is based on key skills demonstrated during this process.
+There are several individual practice activities that strengthen their skills; confidence and are reviewed by the TrainSmart facilitator and their peers.
+TrainSmart believes he or she is positioned to be a successful trainer.
 The TTT is but a first step in this process.
-Attendees must practice, develop materials, accept criticism and change behaviors many times in order to be a successful trainer.
+Attendees must practice, develop materials, accept criticism, and change behaviors many times in order to be successful trainers.
 And, they must have the support and encouragement of their leadership.

 What is your ideal group size for a TTT class?
 What would be ideal in our specific circumstances and why?

 The ideal group size for instructor-led is 10 participants per facilitator.
 The rationale is the amount of practice time that we want to provide each participant.
-They do a one minute, three minutes, five minute and 10-15 minute training presentation.
-More than 10 participants in a workshop that lessens the amount of time that each participant has for practice and facilitated feedback.
+They deliver a one-minute, three minutes, five-minute, and 10-15 minutes for their final training project.
+More than 10 participants in a workshop lessen the amount of time that each participant has for practice and facilitated feedback.

 What is your ideal training setting (classroom, webinar, etc…) and why?
 What would be ideal in our specific circumstances and why?